LibrariesWest/opendata/membership/membersbyarea.md

 | LSOA code | The 9 character code for the lower layer super output area | E01029135 |
 | Users | The number of registered members in this grouping | 60 |

-(The above examples are not 'real' data)
+(Note: the above examples do not represent 'real' rows of data)